 Client: Wrexham County Borough Council

 Project Design: As principal contractors, Westdale performed the duty holder role of ‘Principal Contractor’ under the CDM regulations 2015, managing the delivery of a number of local supply chains.
-The ‘Principal Designer’ role ensured that we planned the project correctly from the outset – developing the Construction Phase Plan and completing all statutory notifications (inc. HSE F10, liaison with utilities, Planning Permissions, Building Control regulations, and the Control of Asbestos.)
+The ‘Principal Designer’ ensured that we planned the project correctly from the outset – developing the Construction Phase Plan and completing all statutory notifications (inc. HSE F10, liaison with utilities, Planning Permissions, Building Control regulations, and the Control of Asbestos.)

 Circa 90% of the contract was delivered directly by Westdale personnel; our ‘direct delivery’ model, allows Westdale to embed our company ethics, giving a tighter control on the customer journey, which results in higher customer satisfaction levels.